wkumari/draft-chroboczek-intarea-v4-via-v6/draft-chroboczek-intarea-v4-via-v6.md

 "traceroute" utility.
 Note that this mirrors the behavior in Section 3 of
 {{RFC9229}}.

 In addition, {{I-D.draft-ietf-intarea-extended-icmp-nodeid}} provides a possible solution to this issue, by allowing the ICMP packet to carry a "host identifier" that can be used to identify the router that originated the ICMP by providing a unique IP address and/or a textual name for the node, in the case where each node may not have a unique IP address.

 # Implementation Status
 ( This section to be removed before publication. )

 As this document does not really define a protocol, this implementation status section is much less formal.
-Instead, it is being used as a place to list implementations which are known to support this functionality, examples, notes, etc. This information is provided as a guide to the reader, and is not intended to be a complete list, nor endorsement, etc. If you know of an implementation which is not listed, please let the authors know.
+Instead, it is being used as a place to list implementations that are known to support this functionality, examples, notes, etc. This information is provided as a guide to the reader, and is not intended to be a complete list, nor endorsement, etc. If you know of an implementation which is not listed, please let the authors know.

 ## Arista EOS